-Starting from these simple observations, on the one hand, from the known results on complex Hadamard matrices we are able to provide a characterization of the maximally entangled states obtainable as FFE for low dimensions.
-On the other hand, we also see that a full characterization for arbitrary $d$ cannot be given in simple terms, since the characterization of complex $H(d,d)$ matrices remains, despite decades of efforts, still an open problem.
-So far, full characterization is given for $d=4$ and for (small) prime dimensions $p\leq 17$, in which it is known that the Fourier transform matrix represents the unique LFP class (of maximally entangled FFE states in our language)~\cite{lampio2017orderly}.
+From the known results on complex Hadamard matrices, we are able to provide a characterization of the maximally entangled FFE states for low dimensions. \bl{We also observe} that a full characterization for arbitrary $d$ cannot be given in simple terms, since the characterization of complex $H(d,d)$ matrices remains, despite decades of efforts, an open problem.
+So far, full characterization is given for $d=4$ and for (small) prime dimensions $p\leq 17$.
+For those prime dimensions, it is known that the Fourier transform matrix represents the unique LFP class (corresponding \bl{to} maximally entangled FFE states \bl{in our language}~\cite{lampio2017orderly}).

-The cases $d=4$ and $d=6$ are also instructive to report, since they are useful to clarify to some extent the additional structure that arises for respectively non-prime and non-prime-power dimensions.
-For the case $d=4$, all Hadamard matrices of type $H(4,4)$ are well classified and it is known that there exists a single continuous $1$-parameter family of them~\cite{TadejZyczkowski2006} (see also Appendix~\ref{app:hadamard}).
-To fit in our definition of FFE state, we additionally require the entries to be only $4$-th root of unity, and making this additional restriction results in having exactly $2$ LFP inequivalent maximally entangled FFE states, which we label as $\ket{f_4}$ and $\ket{f_{2, 2}}$, because the two corresponding coefficient matrices are respectively $\tfrac 1 4 F_4$ and $\tfrac 1 4 F_2\otimes F_2$.
-Additionally, we can ask the question whether both those matrices have representative polynomial functions $p_f: \mathbb Z_4^2 \rightarrow \mathbb Z_4$, and it turns out that this is the case.
+The cases $d=4$ and $d=6$ are also instructive to report, since they are useful to clarify to some extent the additional structure that arises for \bl{composite} dimensions.
+For the case $d=4$, all Hadamard matrices of type $H(4,4)$ are well classified, and it is known that there exists a single continuous $1$-parameter family of them~\cite{TadejZyczkowski2006} (see also Appendix~\ref{app:hadamard}).
+To fit in our definition of FFE states, we additionally require the entries to be only $4$-th root of unity, and making this additional restriction results in having exactly $2$ LFP inequivalent maximally entangled FFE states, which we label as $\ket{f_4}$ and $\ket{f_{2\times 2}}$, because the two corresponding coefficient matrices are respectively $\tfrac 1 4 F_4$ and $\tfrac 1 4 F_2\otimes F_2$.
+Additionally, we can ask whether both those matrices have representative polynomial functions $p_f: \mathbb Z_4^2 \rightarrow \mathbb Z_4$, and it turns out that this is the case.
 The two functions are $f_4= x y$, and $f_{2\times 2}= x y^2+x^2y+2xy$.
 See also Table~\ref{table:d4classes}.

-It is interesting to notice that these two TEH states are LU equivalent, but are not connected by any of the unitary transformations mentioned in Remark~\ref{rmk:LUvsLGP}.
-This simply follows from the fact that there are two LFP inequivalent Hadamards of type $H(4,4)$ and the simple observation that $F_4 = \mathds 1_4 F_2 \otimes F_2 (F_2 \otimes F_2)^\dagger F_4$.
-Thus we can see that
+It is interesting to notice that these two TEH states are LU equivalent, but not connected by any of the unitary transformations mentioned in Remark~\ref{rmk:LUvsLGP}.
+This follows from the fact, that there are two LFP inequivalent Hadamards of type $H(4,4)$, and the simple observation that $F_4 = (F_2 \otimes F_2 ) (F_2 \otimes F_2)^\dagger F_4$.
+Thus, we can see that